 . . .

 1 “Who can you trust?
 Events are moving so quickly.
-Fraud and deception work effectively in finance and politics, but Mother Nature is indifferent to and immune from the shenanigans of mortals.”
+Fraud and deception work effectively in finance and politics, but Mother Nature is indifferent to and immune from the shenanigans and machinations of mortals.”

 2 “The government and the public are still mired at Stage 1.
 The government is denying the threat because it has no plan.
 The public is denying the threat because it has no idea.”